garg-m/DIY-n-BUY/README.md

 # Stack
-We are using React for the frontend and Go for the backend.
+We are using React for the frontend and GO for the Rest API.
+For the actual database, we will be using one of the No-SQL databases (TBD) to have more flexibility with the schema.